 How much does it cost per year to attend JBU?
 Will it matter when I start?

 Your annual cost to attend JBU varies by major and number of hours enrolled.
-For organizational management majors, the tuition rate remains the same throughout the program so long as you do not withdraw from classes.
-For online students, the tuition rate is subject to change annually, on July.
+The tuition rate is subject to change annually, on July.

 enroll in a minimum number of hours each term/semester in order to receive financial aid.